 As mentioned, bento boxes often contain an ingredient that’s been pickled, which is why Iwashita’s Pickled Young Ginger Fried Rice Cracker is the perfect addition to your next bento box!
 Each pickled young ginger cracker is made with harvested young pickle that’s been thinly sliced, salted, and preserved in a sugar and rice vinegar mixture to give them their signature sweet yet tangy flavor.
 These rice crackers are made in collaboration with Iwashita Foods, which has a reputation for its tasty pickled shinshoga, so you know they’re good.

 To keep your lunch from being totally boring, you can always throw some Japanese snacks into your bento box for a midday pick me up!
-The Bokksu Market, there are a bunch of baked goods to choose from, like the Mori No Madeline: Apple, which is a palm-sized cake filled with apple jam, or the Blueberry Tart, which features a sweet blueberry jelly center encased in a buttery pastry base.
+The Bokksu Boutique, there are a bunch of baked goods to choose from, like the Mori No Madeline: Apple, which is a palm-sized cake filled with apple jam, or the Blueberry Tart, which features a sweet blueberry jelly center encased in a buttery pastry base.
 Moreover, you can never go wrong with a cookie, like the M Baker’s Cookie: Custard Flavor, or the ever-so-delicious Amaou Strawberry Kirara Sandwich Cookie, which is made with fluffy strawberry cream, corn flakes, and bits of freeze-dried Amaou strawberries wedged between two crisp strawberry cookies.
 No matter which dessert you choose, your bento box is sure to be the talk of the cafeteria!

-Make sure to stop by the Bokksu Market for all your candy needs, or check out our Classic Bokksu Box for your monthly helping of all the Japanese snacks you could ever dream of!
+Make sure to stop by the Bokksu Boutique for all your candy needs, or check out our Classic Bokksu Box for your monthly helping of all the Japanese snacks you could ever dream of!
 Each snack subscription box comes with 20-24 treats and a tea pairing, which means you’ll have all your snacks for the next month ready to go!